cbcrg/tcoffee/docs/tcoffee_reference.rst

    >seq1 human_myc
   will be turned into
    >seq1
-  It is your responsibility to make sure that the names you provide are not ambiguous after such an editing.
-This editing is consistent with Clustalw (Version 1.75)
+  It is your responsibility to make sure that the names you provide are not ambi\
+ guous after such an editing.
+This editing is consistent with Clustalw (Version 1\
+ .75)
   2-No Strange Character
   Some non alphabetical characters are replaced with underscores.
+These are: ';:\
+ ()'
-These are: ';:()' Other characters are legal and will be kept unchanged.
-This editing is meant to keep in line with Clustalw (Version 1.75).
+  Other characters are legal and will be kept unchanged.
+This editing is meant t\
+ o keep in line with Clustalw (Version 1.75).
-  3-> is NEVER legal (except as a header token in a FASTA file) 4-Name length must be below 100 characters, although 15 is recommended for compatibility with other programs.
+  3-> is NEVER legal (except as a header token in a FASTA file) 4-Name length must be below 100 characters, although 15 is recommended for com\
+ patibility with other programs.
-  5-Duplicated sequences will be renamed (i.e. sequences with the same name in the same dataset) are allowed but will be renamed according to their original order.
-When sequences come from multiple sources via the -in flag, consistency of the renaming is not guaranteed.
-You should avoid duplicated sequences as they will cause your input to differ from your output thus making it difficult to track data.
+  5-Duplicated sequences will be renamed (i.e. sequences with the same name in t\
+ he same dataset) are allowed but will be renamed according to their original ord\
+ er.
+When sequences come from multiple sources via the -in flag, consistency of t\
+ he renaming is not guaranteed.
+You should avoid duplicated sequences as they wil\
+ l cause your input to differ from your output thus making it difficult to track \
+ data.

 Automatic Format Recognition